davidvorasane/CommunityInsights/README.md

 Professionals comparing commute times

-Real estate researchers or analysts

 5. Core Features

 1. Location Search

 Users can search for neighborhoods by city, ZIP code, or address.

-2. Interactive Map

-A map interface will display neighborhoods with visual indicators for safety and other metrics.

-3. Crime Data Visualization
+2. Crime Data Visualization

 Users will be able to view crime statistics using charts or heatmaps.

-4. Neighborhood Metrics Dashboard
+3. Neighborhood Metrics Dashboard

 The dashboard will display important metrics such as: